-While providing comprehensive and efficient postal services within the scope of the Universal Service Obligations we are seeking to implement a diversification strategy.
-The costs involved in providing these traditional postal services remain material and this issue is accentuated by the continued year-on-year shrinkage in Letter Mail volumes.
-We continue to liaise closely with the Malta Communications Authority regarding this matter in order to maintain the longer term sustainability of the Universal Service Obligations in an environment where the postal rates in Malta remain the lowest in the EU.
+The Universal Service Obligations by which we are bound, call for the provision of comprehensive and efficient postal services.
+Whereas we remain committed to fully adhering to these Obligations, the year-on-year decline in Letter Mail volumes and the related costs behind the provision of these postal services remain significant.
+In this regard, we continue to work closely with the Malta Communications Authority in order to ensure the longer-term sustainability of the Universal Service Obligations, as the postal rates in Malta remain the lowest in the EU.

-During the year we continued to strengthen our management team so as to both ensure a continuous improvement in the Company's services and processes as well as to drive our various diversification initiatives.
-We remain committed to be the trusted postal and logistics provider of a range of efficient and affordable quality services.
-We shall continue in our endeavors to retain the confidence and trust of our customers, to deliver a fair return to our shareholders and to provide a secure and rewarding workplace for our staff team.
+The strengthening of our management team has driven further improvement in the Company's services and processes as well as contributed to diversification initiatives.
+Indeed, the Company possesses the necessary human, technical and financial resources to meet the market challenges.
+We are determined to remain the trusted postal and logistics provider of a range of efficient and affordable quality services. because we recognise the need to remain customer-centric at all times.
+We shall persist in our endeavours to retain the confidence and trust of our customers and to deliver a fair return to our shareholders while providing a fulfilling workplace for our staff complement.